 Fashioned as a high-impact, high-visibility, top-echelon publication, this new ground-breaking journal - TECHNOLOGY - will feature the development of cutting-edge new technologies in a broad array of emerging fields of science and engineering.
 The content will have an applied science and technological slant with a focus on both innovation and application to daily lives.
 It will cover diverse disciplines such as health and life science, energy and environment, advanced materials, technology-based manufacturing, information science and technology, and marine and transportations technologies.
-The first issue is scheduled for publication in the 4th quarter of 2013.

 From the Editors